robgbiv/average-colour/README.md

-# average-colour
+# colour-average
-Figuring out how to generate an average colour for an image in Python
+Experimenting in Python with generating the average colour of an image from a URL.